-Granted, for some people, this approach just won’t work–Jade is more likely to either want to abstain completely OR eat a whole, real piece of cheesecake or slice of New York style pizza instead of “half-assing it,” but for me, preemptive cheats helps me stay on track throughout the week and avoid a major binge later.
+Granted for some people, this approach just won’t work–Jade is more likely to either want to abstain completely OR eat a whole, real piece of cheesecake or slice of New York style pizza instead of “half-assing it,” but for me, preemptive cheats helps me stay on track throughout the week and avoid a major binge later.
 I guess this is the definition of moderation?
-(SIDE NOTE: Something to keep in mind though–this is more of an everyday fat loss plan, something I can do literally forever, NOT a contest diet.
-When you are prepping for a competition, sorry, but there is very little wiggle room and it’s pretty much a suck-it-up-and-don’t-cheat plan ).

 Here are my 5 go-to preemptive cheats that help me stay on track, but don’t impact my fat loss efforts:

-1) Guacamole or avocado–how good are these??
-Yet, when we are “dieting” all of a sudden they become off-limits?
-(Show prep is different) But just because you’re eating guacamole doesn’t mean you need to be dipping chips into it or eating it as part of a seven-layer cheese dip.
-Try instead using 1/4 cup of fresh guacamole as the “dressing” on a salad.
+How good are these??
+Yet, when we are “dieting” all of a sudden they become off-limits: “too much fat!”
+Really?
+But just because you’re eating guacamole doesn’t mean you need to be dipping chips into it or eating it as part of a seven-layer cheese dip.
+Try instead using 1/2 cup of fresh guacamole as the “dressing” on a salad.
 YUM!
 Or adding a few slices (1/2) of an avocado to your salad.
 Talk about satisfying!
 Plus, the fat in the avocado takes longer to digest so you will feel fuller for longer and more satisfied.
 Because these are higher in fats (monounsaturated), be sure to keep your portion sizes in check.
 Half of an avocado is perfect.

-3) Breakfast meats–yes, bacon and sausage I get happy talking about these!! lol!
+Yes, bacon and sausage ;) I get happy talking about these, ha!
 Anyway, anyone who has even gone out to breakfast with me knows that I always get some form of breakfast meat–whether it’s sausage, bacon, turkey bacon, Canadian bacon, etc. These satisfy me because though they are not the leanest food choices, they are higher in fat and provide protein–a recipe for satiety.
-Don’t go overboard, but adding bacon to an omelette or getting a side of sausage links at breakfast once a week will not completely derail your efforts, but will help you feel satisfied and stay on track.
-Doing them everyday might become a problem, but 1-2x per week is just fine.
-My typical out-to-breakfast meal: egg white omelet, side of asparagus and side of link sausage–I’m in heaven.
+Don’t go overboard, but adding bacon to an omelette or getting a side of sausage links at breakfast a few times a week will not completely derail your efforts, but will help you feel satisfied and stay on track.
+My typical out-to-breakfast meal: egg white omelet with veggies, side of asparagus and side of link sausage–I’m in heaven.
 PLUS, I am not hungry for at least another 4-5 hours!
 Protein and fat will do that to you.